Minimum Nurse-to-Patient Ratios

 HAVE YOUR VOICE HEARD

-British Columbia will become the first province in Canada to establish minimum nurse-to-patient ratios (mNPR), setting a global precedent with a staffing standard of one nurse for every four patients in medical/surgical units, 24/7.
+British Columbia is the first province in Canada to establish minimum nurse-to-patient ratios (mNPR), setting a global precedent with a staffing standard of one nurse for every four patients in medical/surgical units, 24/7.

-The Ministry of Health and BCNU has begun the work with health authorities to implement the first phase of establishing the first set of hospital-based ratios announced on March 1.
-An announcement on mNPRs for remaining hospital settings and non-hospital settings, such as long-term care and health authority community settings will be announced later this year.
+The Ministry of Health and BCNU is working with health authorities to implement the first phase of minimum nurse-to-patient ratios.
+Work continues to establish mNPRs for remaining hospital settings and non-hospital settings, such as long-term care and health authority community settings.

 ratios save lives